Prediction, Communication, and Computing Duration Optimization for VR Video Streaming: Introduction

 Proactive tile-based VR video streaming contains three tasks: prediction, communication, and computing.
 Before the playback of a segment, the tiles to be most likely requested in the segment are first predicted using the user behavior-related data in an observation window, which are then computed and finally delivered to the user.

-{To avoid the MTP latency, these successively executed tasks should be accomplished within a pre-determined duration,} which depends on the ``coherence time'' of the data of user behavior in watching a VR video, the employed predictor and the playback duration of a segment.
+{To avoid the MTP latency, these successively executed tasks should be accomplished within a pre-determined duration,} which depends on the ``coherence time'' of the user-behavior related data in watching a VR video, the employed predictor and the playback duration of a segment.

 On the other hand, even without the MTP latency, the quality of experience (QoE) of a user may degrade due to the {black holes} during VR video playback ~\cite{survey_Hsu,Scalable-VR}.
 This occurs when the following cases happen.
 (1) More tiles to be requested in a segment can be correctly predicted with longer observation window, but no enough time is left for computing and delivering all the predicted tiles before the playback of the segment.
 (2) More tiles can be computed and delivered with longer time for computing and communication, but some of these tiles are not requested due to the poor prediction performance.
 It suggests that the QoE depends on the worst performance of the three tasks.
 In this context, the performance of prediction indicates how many tiles to be requested can be predicted correctly\cite{Fixation_Prediction,optimizing_VR}, and the performance of communication and computing refers to how many predicted tiles can be computed and delivered before playback.
 The prediction performance is restricted by the ``coherence time'' even with the best predictor.
 Delivering and computing large amount of data within short time requires high transmission and computing rates.
 To maximize the QoE with a given predictor and configured resources, the performance of the three tasks should be balanced.
 This can be achieved by judiciously allocating the durations for the observation window and for processing and delivering the predicted tiles.